Are you in love with black cat breeds and can’t get enough of them?

 Being a mix between American Shorthair and Burmese, Bombay cats have a deep black coat, similar to the black Indian leopard.

-Interestingly, even their paw pads are black, something uncommon in other black cats.
+Interestingly, even their paw pads are black, something uncommon in other black cat breeds.

-As a whole, Bombay cats are easy-going, affectionate, and bond strongly to their owner.
+As a whole, Bombay cats are easy-going, affectionate, and bond strongly with their owners.

 Since they’re a black cat breed with short hair, they shed very little and require minimal grooming.